dotnet/docfx/docs/docs/dotnet-api-docs.md

 These 2 stages can run independently with the `docfx metadata` command and the `docfx build` command.
 The `docfx` root command runs both `metadata` and `build`.

 > [!NOTE]
 > Glob patterns in docfx currently does not support crawling files outside the directory containing `docfx.json`.
-Use the `metadata.src` property
+Use the `metadata.src.src` property

 Docfx supports several source formats to generate .NET API docs: